 Michelle is a member of Clermont County Kennel Club, Queen City Dog Training Club, Greater Cincinnati Weimaraner Club, and Weimaraner Club of America.

-Michelle has been a member of Good Dog for over 2 years
+Michelle has been a member of Good Dog for almost 3 years

 Michelle was screened for responsible practices and has been a member since 2023.